ceciliacase/money-coach-website/_includes/bio-marketing.md

-Cecilia works with individuals and couples to create a healthy relationship with money.
-She can work with you in person or online.
-Please contact her at <a href="mailto:{{ site.email }}" target="">{{ site.email }}</a> for more information and to set up an initial consultation.
+I work with individuals and couples to create a healthy relationship with money.
+I can work with you in person or online.
+Please contact me at <a href="mailto:{{ site.email }}" target="">{{ site.email }}</a> for more information and to set up an initial consultation.